hawkticehurst/plain-chat/notes/convex-migration.md

 Successfully implemented persistent chat functionality with a lazy creation approach where chats are only created in the database when the first message is sent.

-**MIGRATION STATUS: Backend migration from Hono server to Convex HTTP actions is 95% complete.
-Frontend works with authentication and basic endpoints, but streaming (SSE) functionality still has CORS issues preventing real-time AI responses.**
+**MIGRATION STATUS: ✅ COMPLETE - Backend migration from Hono server to Convex HTTP actions is 100% complete.
+All functionality including real-time AI streaming is working perfectly.**

 ## Key Features Implemented